Niranjan1Praveen/AdversaNet/README.md

 **Adversarial Robustness Testing for Machine Learning Models**: Develop a web application that enables users to upload their own machine learning models (image classifiers) and test their robustness against adversarial attacks.
 The app should allow users to upload models and images, apply attacks like Fast Gradient Sign Method (FGSM) or Projected Gradient Descent (PGD), and visualize the results to identify vulnerabilities, helping ML practitioners improve model security and reliability.

-**Team Leader Email**: your-email@example.com

 ## Web App Title

 **AdversaNet – AI-Powered Adversarial Attack Testing Platform**

 ## A Brief of the Prototype

-Interact with the UI of the website here – https://adversary-lab.example.com (replace with your deployed URL)
+Interact with the website here – https://adversary-lab.example.com (replace with your deployed URL)

 **AdversaNet** is a modular web platform designed to test the robustness of user-uploaded machine learning models against adversarial attacks.
 Users can upload image classifier models (e.g., TensorFlow `.h5`, PyTorch `.pt`) and test images, apply adversarial attacks, and visualize the impact through predictions, confidence scores, and difference maps.
 Built with React and Tailwind CSS on the front-end and Python (Flask/FastAPI) on the backend, **AdversaNet** leverages libraries like CleverHans or Foolbox for attack generation and provides an intuitive interface for ML practitioners to assess model weaknesses.